Primer Secondary Structure Predictor: Hairpin & Primer Dimer

 Can I use this tool for oligo pool quality control?

 Yes.
 For oligo pools, secondary structure analysis is critical because structures can cause synthesis failure (incomplete coupling during array-based synthesis) and functional failure (reduced target binding).
 Use Batch Mode to analyze up to 100 sequences for hairpins.
-For larger pools (1,000+ sequences), use our Batch Sequence QC tool which performs a faster, pool-level assessment including secondary structure risk scoring.
+For larger pools (1,000+ sequences), open the Batch Sequence QC tool for a faster, pool-level assessment including secondary structure risk scoring.

 What is the difference between self-dimer and hetero-dimer?